Recep Tayyip Erdoğan: State of emergency and purges

 On 29 April 2017 Erdoğan's administration began an internal Internet block of all of the Wikipedia online encyclopedia site via Turkey's domestic Internet filtering system.
 This blocking action took place after the government had first made a request for Wikipedia to remove what it referred to as "offensive content".
 In response, Wikipedia co-founder Jimmy Wales replied via a post on Twitter stating, "Access to information is a fundamental human right.
 Turkish people, I will always stand with you and fight for this right."

 In January 2016, more than a thousand academics signed a petition criticizing Turkey's military crackdown on ethnic Kurdish towns and neighborhoods in the east of the country, such as Sur (a district of Diyarbakır), Silvan, Nusaybin, Cizre and Silopi, and asking an end to violence.
 Erdoğan accused those who signed the petition of "terrorist propaganda", calling them "the darkest of people".
 He called for action by institutions and universities, stating, "Everyone who benefits from this state but is now an enemy of the state must be punished without further delay".
 Within days, over 30 of the signatories were arrested, many in dawn-time raids on their homes.
 Although all were quickly released, nearly half were fired from their jobs, eliciting a denunciation from Turkey's Science Academy for such "wrong and disturbing" treatment.
 Erdoğan vowed that the academics would pay the price for "falling into a pit of treachery".

 On 8 July 2018, Erdoğan sacked 18,000 officials for alleged ties to US based cleric Fethullah Gülen, shortly before renewing his term as an executive president.
 Of those removed, 9000 were police officers with 5000 from the armed forces with the addition of hundreds of academics.

+Economic policy

+Under his presidency, Erdoğan has decreased the independence of the Central Bank and pushed it to pursue a highly unorthodox monetary policy, decreasing interest rates even with high inflation.
+He has pushed the theory that inflation is caused by high interest rates, an idea universally rejected by economists.
+This, along with other factors such as excessive current account deficit and foreign-currency debt, in combination with Erdoğan's increasing authoritarianism, caused an economic crisis starting from 2018, leading to large depreciation of the Turkish lira and very high inflation.
+Economist Paul Krugman described the unfolding crisis as "a classic currency-and-debt crisis, of a kind we've seen many times", adding: "At such a time, the quality of leadership suddenly matters a great deal.
+You need officials who understand what's happening, can devise a response and have enough credibility that markets give them the benefit of the doubt.
+Some emerging markets have those things, and they are riding out the turmoil fairly well.
+The Erdoğan regime has none of that".